openpreserve/plato/_README.md

 ### What are the benefits for the end user?

+Plato brings you the following benefits:

+* Guidance through the preservation planning process
 * Trustability through controlled experiments and documentation
-* Policy aware
+* Policy aware planning
 * Using standardized measures
-* myExperiment and Taverna integration: Share components with the community
+* myExperiment and Taverna integration: Share migration, quality assurance, and characterisation components with the community
 * Connects to repositories using open interfaces
-* Provides an executable plan
+* Provides a plan executable on your content
-* Creates triggers for monitoring via Scout
+* Enables on-going monitoring by creating triggers for Scout

 ### Who is the intended audience?